 A hands-on experience is at the core of the business program at Goshen College.
-The internship program is designated to integrate and to apply theoretical learning with a real-world application, while our class projects give students the opportunity to work on projects outside of the classroom environment.
+The internship program is designated to integrate and apply theoretical learning with a real-world application, while our class projects give students the opportunity to work on projects outside of the classroom environment.

 Java Junction is a student-managed coffee bar on the campus of Goshen College.
 All employees are students and the managers are selected by the business department through an application process.
-Managers enroll in BUS 360, Java Junction Management, and receive academic credit for managing all aspects of the business; operations, human resources, marketing, purchasing, and accounting.
-Students are supervised by a business department faculty member and receive a grade for their work based on the the success of the business as well as their own individual contributions to the management team.
+Managers enroll in BUS 360, Java Junction Operations, and receive academic credit for managing all aspects of the business; operations, human resources, marketing, purchasing, and accounting.
+Students are supervised by a business department faculty member and receive a grade for their work based on the success of the business as well as their own individual contributions to the management team.
 Java Junction provides an atmosphere that allows students, faculty, staff, and the Goshen community to enjoy quality food and beverages, live music, and fellowship.

-Real World Experience in the Field
+Real-World Experience in the Field

 For the Student:

-- If the internship takes place during Fall or Spring semesters, the student is required to complete 120 hrs. of work at their place of internship.
+- If the internship takes place during the Fall or Spring semesters, the student is required to complete 120 hrs. of work at their place of internship.
 If the internship takes place during the Summer semester, the requirement is 240 hrs. of work.

 - Students will gain an invaluable experience in their field.